FoMEMO: Towards Foundation Models for Expensive Multi-objective Optimization: Methodology

 \subsection{Generating Candidates}

-Benefiting from the preference-wise aggregation posterior as the output basis, modeling the distribution of infinite sub-problems becomes possible.
-Acquisition functions such as random scalarization and hypervolume aggregation can be well adapted directly.
+Benefiting from the preference-wise aggregated posterior as the output basis, modeling the distribution of infinite sub-problems becomes possible.
+Acquisition functions such as random scalarization and multi-objective indicator based on scalarization can be well adapted directly.
 We have developed two types of acquisition functions including preference-based and preference-free in our work.

-We firstly derive the preference-based expected improvement (EI) and upper confidence bound (UCB) acquisition functions based on the single-objective scenario \cite{muller2023pfns4bo}:
+\paragraph{Preference-based} We firstly derive the preference-based expected improvement (EI) and upper confidence bound (UCB) acquisition functions based on the single-objective scenario \cite{muller2023pfns4bo}:

-where $g_{\boldsymbol{\lambda}}^*$ is the best value of the aggregation $g_{\boldsymbol{\lambda}}(\boldsymbol{x})$ given an arbitrary preference $\boldsymbol{\lambda}$. ${\mu}_{\boldsymbol{\lambda}}(\boldsymbol{x})$ and ${\sigma}_{\boldsymbol{\lambda}}(\boldsymbol{x})$ are the mean and standard deviation of the aggregated posterior $q_{\theta}(g|\boldsymbol{x}, D_n;\boldsymbol{\lambda})$, respectively. $\beta$ is a constant, which we set to 1.0 in this paper.
+where $g_{\boldsymbol{\lambda}}^*$ is the best value of the aggregation $g_{\boldsymbol{\lambda}}(\boldsymbol{x})$ given an arbitrary preference $\boldsymbol{\lambda}$. ${\mu}_{\boldsymbol{\lambda}}(\boldsymbol{x})$ and ${\sigma}_{\boldsymbol{\lambda}}(\boldsymbol{x})$ are the mean and standard deviation of the aggregated posterior $q_{\boldsymbol{\theta}}(g|\boldsymbol{x}, D_n;\boldsymbol{\lambda})$, respectively. $\beta$ is a constant, which we set to 1.0 in this paper.
 As inference the acquisition functions is conditioned on the preference, during the optimization process, we randomly sample the preferences in each iteration and optimize the acquisition function to generate the next candidate solutions for evaluation.

-To marginalize the preferences, we draw inspiration from a key observation: using infinite reference vectors uniformly sampled from the unit sphere $S=\{\boldsymbol{w}\in\mathbb{R}_{+}^{m}\mid\|\boldsymbol{w}\|_{2}=1\}$, the hypervolume metric can be represented as the mean of a scalarization function \cite{deng2019approximating,zhang2020random}.
-Based on this insight, we develop a preference-free acquisition function that uses the UCB utility in Equality (\ref{ucb}) to approximate the hypervolume improvment with uncertainty (UHVI) for any $\boldsymbol{x}$ given the evaluated inputs $\boldsymbol{X}=\{\boldsymbol{x}_{i}\}_{i=1}^{n}$:
+\paragraph{Preference-free} To marginalize the preferences, we leverage a key theoretical insight of the popular used hypervolume metric: when employing an infinite set of reference vectors uniformly sampled from the unit hypersphere $S=\{\boldsymbol{w}\in\mathbb{R}_{+}^{m}\mid\|\boldsymbol{w}\|_{2}=1\}$, the hypervolume metric can be equivalently represented as the mean of a scalarization function \cite{deng2019approximating,zhang2020random}.
+Motivated by this, we firstly develop a preference-free acquisition function that utilizes the UCB utility defined in Equation (\ref{ucb}) to approximate the uncertainty-aware hypervolume improvement (UHVI) for any candidate $\boldsymbol{x}$, given the evaluated inputs $\boldsymbol{X}=\{\boldsymbol{x}_{i}\}_{i=1}^{n}$: